Skip to content

 Practical Tips

-• Ken’s Artisan Bakery opens 8am – arrive before 9am for full pastry selection.
+• Ken’s Artisan Bakery opens at 8am.
+Arriving before 9am gives you the best chance of finding the full pastry lineup.

 Morning: Portland Japanese Garden